Do you suffer from hay fever?

 Hay fever has many triggers it’s important to know what triggers your hay fever.

-There are many triggers of hay fever such as grass pollen, weed pollen, tree pollen, flower pollen fungi and mold spores.
+Some of hay fever triggers include grass pollen, weed pollen, tree pollen, flower pollen fungi and mold spores.

 Knowing your triggers will make you aware of the places to avoid for example if your trigger is grass pollen then its best to stay away from grass as much as you can during spring and summer.